Capricorn1/ipv6-router-scripts/etc/README.md

 ## The networkd-dispatcher Directory

 This directory contains the `routable.d` subdirectory.
 The scripts in that subdirectory are meant to be copied into the actual `/etc/networkd-dispatcher/routable.d` directory.
 The `networkd-dispatcher.service` calls the scripts in that directory (in order by name) when the network state enters the routable state.
 For IPv6 networking, this occurs when a prefix is delegated, such as when the router is rebooted or `netplan apply` is executed.
 These are "parent" scripts that, in turn, call scripts in the `(/)opt/ipv6-configuration` directory to configure the IPv6 WAN and LAN IP addresses, the IPv4 and IPv6 firewall rules, the DHCP6 configuration, and the DNS configuration.
-These scripts check to make sure they are being called when the WAN interface becomes routable.
-Otherwise, the scripts would be call twice - once for the LAN and WAN interfaces becoming routable.
+These scripts check to ensure they are being called when the WAN interface becomes routable.
+Otherwise, the scripts would be called twice - once for the LAN and another time for the WAN interfaces becoming routable.
 On my system, the LAN interface becomes routable before the WAN interface (and before the prefix delegation has occurred).
-The script names and order in which the scripts are run is:
+The script names and order in which the scripts are run are:
 ```
 root@fw2404:~/Projects/ipv6-router-scripts/etc/networkd-dispatcher/routable.d$ ll
 total 20